-Do I Need A Longer Chassis?
+Do Tall Or Heavy Drivers Need A Longer Go-Kart Chassis?

-A few companies such as Margay started to produce long chassis for taller folks, but some problems started to arise.
+A few companies such as Margay started to produce long chassis for taller drivers, but some problems started to arise.
 In kart racing series, all of the rigs are supposed to meet a collection of regulations to be permitted to race.
 There are weight limits for the kart and driver combined, plus the engine classification and manufacturer.

 He was still taller than everyone else on the track and it could sometimes work against him on windy days, but he was keeping pace with the rest of the pack without issue.